Leaving the Oasis

 Helyer, R. (2015), “Learning through reflection: the critical role of reflection in work-based learning (WBL)”, Journal of Work-Applied Management, Vol. 7 No. 1, pp. 15-27. https://doi.org/10.1108/JWAM-10-2015-003

-As the new year beckons we must once again push out from the safe harbour of idle days and reasonless moments.
-Just one more day you say.
+The difficult trick is remembering to leave.
+As new weeks beckon, we must once again push out from the safe harbour of idle days and reasonless moments.
+Just one more day, you say.
 One more chapter of this book.
 One more late morning with no agenda.

 I do hear you.
-Often we are tempted to stay in the ‘warm bed’ of relaxation and not veer out into the lanes of traffic again.
+Often, we are tempted to stay in the ‘warm bed’ of relaxation and not veer out into the lanes of traffic again.
 After quenching our thirst, it is time to push back out into the deep.
-It feels awkward, slow and clumsy but we must do it.
+It feels awkward, slow and clumsy, but we must do it.

 “The rung of a ladder was never meant to rest upon, but only to hold a man’s foot long enough to enable him to put the other somewhat higher.”